teamcons/PS-Whimsiness/README.md

 Count files, and how long it takes to proofread them (1800 words -> 1 hour basis) Its not great for PDF and PPT, but everything else it rocks

-Features:
+### Features:
--Can save grid as CSV
+- Can save grid as CSV
--Can stay on top, if you want to
+- Can stay on top, if you want to
--You can save up each cell
+- You can save up each cell
--Cute
+- Cute
--Minimal, resizes as you add files
+- Minimal, resizes as you add files
--(MAYBE, TODO) delete line
+- (MAYBE, TODO) delete line

 ---